elatov/elatov.github.io/_posts/2014-08-23-my-puppet-notes-for-centos-7.md

 	[elatov@puppet ~]$ sudo mv /etc/puppet/modules/augeasproviders_grub/lib/puppet/provider/kernel_parameter/grub.rb /tmp/.

 And after that the warning went away.
-There was also a description on *serverfault* on how to do it manually, check out [this](http://serverfault.com/questions/554092/how-to-update-grub-with-puppet) page for more information.
+There was also a description on *serverfault* on how to remove any kernel parameter from the grub configuration manually, check out [this](http://serverfault.com/questions/554092/how-to-update-grub-with-puppet) page for more information (there is also the augeas method, for more information check out [Using augeas and puppet to modify grub.conf](https://www.ghostar.org/2014/07/using-augeas-and-puppet-to-modify-grub-conf/)).

-### Remove Estraneous Packages
+### Remove Extraneous Packages
 This one was pretty easy, we can just pass in an array to the package resource and it will take care of the rest:

-	$pack_remove = [ "NetworkManager-glib", "NetworkManager", "avahi", "firewalld","ModemManager-glib", "teamd","xfsprogs","wpa_supplicant", "alsa-lib"]
+	$pack_remove = [ "NetworkManager-glib", "NetworkManager", "avahi", "firewalld","ModemManager-gliqb", "teamd","xfsprogs","wpa_supplicant", "alsa-lib"]

 	package { "$pack_remove":
 		ensure => "absent",